Mike Peppe: Honors

 Peppe was inducted into both the American Swimming Coaches Hall of Fame in 2002 and in a more exclusive honor, was inducted into the International Swimming Hall of Fame in 1966.
 In a lasting tribute to his achievements, the old competition pool at Ohio State, originally opened in the 1931–32 season, was named the Mike Peppe Aquatic Center.
 Peppe and Coach L. W. St. John planned the three-pool natatorium, and dedicated it on February 26, 1931, the year Peppe began as Coach.
 It was the first pool in America with a seven-foot shallow end, and a twelve-foot diving end.
 In January 1977, Ohio State swimmers relocated into the new $4 million Mike Peppe Aquatic Center, both an addition and renovation to the existing building at the university's Larkins Hall.
 The new structure contains an eight-lane, 50-meter pool, with two smaller 25-yard pools of five and six lanes each, and a large modern diving well with four spring boards and one diving platform.
 The new diving area, is considered one of the most modern and well-equipped in electronic scoring features in the nation.

-In a unique tribute, CSAA also included Peppe in its list of the 100 Greatest Collegiate Swimming & Diving Coaches of the past century.
+The College Swimming & Diving Coaches of Association of America (CSAA) included Peppe in its one list of the "100 Greatest Collegiate Swimming & Diving Coaches of the century".